maximbaz/wluma/README.md

 Help is wanted and much appreciated!
 If you want to implement some of these, feel free to open an issue and I'll provide more details and try to help you along the way.

 - Support for frames with custom DRM modifiers (e.g. multi-planar frames) is currently not implemented.
-This was recently [implemented in mesa](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/1466) and can finally be added to `wluma`.
+This was [implemented in mesa](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/1466) and can finally be added to `wluma`.
 Until then, a workaround is to export `WLR_DRM_NO_MODIFIERS=1` before launching your wlroots-based compositor.
 - Changing screen resolution while `wluma` is running is not supported yet, and should crash the app.
 Workaround: restart `wluma` after changing resolution.
 - Plugging in a screen while `wluma` is running.
 Workaround: restart `wluma`.